-Tutorial: Create a write-behind cache by using Azure Functions and Azure Cache for Redis
+Tutorial: Create a write-behind cache by using Azure Functions and Azure Redis

 The objective of this tutorial is to use an Azure Cache for Redis instance as a write-behind cache.
 The write-behind pattern in this tutorial shows how writes to the cache trigger corresponding writes to a SQL database (an instance of the Azure SQL Database service).

 You use the Redis trigger for Azure Functions to implement this functionality.
-In this scenario, you see how to use Azure Cache for Redis to store inventory and pricing information, while backing up that information in a SQL database.
+In this scenario, you see how to use Redis to store inventory and pricing information, while backing up that information in a SQL database.

 Every new item or new price written to the cache is then reflected in a SQL table in the database.